matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 ## Ethereum signer

-Ethereum signer is mandatory for sending both L1 and L2 transactions, since L2 transactions require an Ethereum signature as a part of 2-factor authentication scheme.
+Ethereum signer is mandatory for sending both L1 and L2 transactions since L2 transactions require an Ethereum signature as a part of 2-factor authentication scheme.
 It is possible to create a wallet without an Ethereum private key, but such a wallet will only be able to perform read requests to the zkSync server.

 Ethereum signer is represented by the `EthereumSignerInterface` abstract class from `zksync_sdk.ethereum_signer.interface`.

-By default, there exist implementation for web3 version of signer.
+By default, there is an implementation for web3 signer.

 ```python
 from zksync_sdk import EthereumSignerWeb3